Darkkey Nagaraja: Personal life

-Controversy

 In May 2023, Darkkey claimed that he was a Dato, which did not go down well with netizens as he was not officially given the title.

 Other work

 In 2016, he made a cameo appearance in the Indian film Kabali, which was shot in Malaysia.
-In 2025, he wrote and sang the song "AK The Tiger" for Good Bad Ugly (2024), which was based on his own song "Arakana".
+In 2025, he wrote and sang the song "AK The Tiger" for Good Bad Ugly (2024), which was based on his own song "Arakana" from Arakana (2000).
 The song was successful and became an anthem for Ajith Kumar's fans.